Allaman/chkRedis/README.md

 # chkRedis

-A small Go program to verify the connection to a [Redis](https://redis.io/) in-memory data store.
+A small Go program to verify the connection to a [Redis](https://redis.io/) and [Valkey](https://valkey.io/) in-memory data store.

 - Run `./chkRedis -h` for available options and defaults
-- Tested against Redis 6 with TLS and password authentication
+- Tested against Redis 7.2 and valkey 7.2
 - Executes a `PING` command to verify the connection
-- Not compatible with Redis RBAC
+- Not compatible with RBAC

 ![](./screen.png)